hssmalo/steampunkfantasy/rules.md

 *Orks*

-Reroll Assault:N
+**Reroll** **Assault[N]**
 Each natural 6 rolled in assault count as 2 hits.
 Further, any natural 6 rolled in assault lets you reroll N dice per wave of rerolls.
 Thus N may never be greater than the number of dice you have left.
 If any of the rerolled dice results in a natural 6, reroll again with a new wave of rerolls.

 *Dwarfs*

+**Endurence tokens**
-Endurence tokens may be spend in the following way:", "1.
-Spend one endurence token to replace 'kill 1 model' with 'bleed[4]'. (note that you may spend another token if the result of the bleed damage is 'kill 1 model')","2.
-After loosing an assault, you may spend one endurence token AND take a d6 psycic damage.
-If you are not shaken afterward infantry base gains Stuborn.","3.
-If you also have the trenchcoat of resistance equipment you may spend one token to reroll any result of poison damage"]
+Endurence tokens may be spend in the following way:",

+- Spend one endurence token to replace 'kill 1 model' with 'bleed[4]'. (note that you may spend another token if the result of the bleed damage is 'kill 1 model'.
+Note that the original bleed[4] is removed when you get the 'kill 1 model', and it is then replaced with a fresh bleed from you other use of the endurence token).
+- After loosing an assault, you may spend one endurence token AND take a d6 psycic damage.
+If you are not shaken afterward infantry base gains Stuborn.
+- If you also have the trenchcoat of resistance equipment you may spend one token to reroll any result of poison damage